vchambers6/DS-A-Programming-Assignments/README.md

 *PA3*

-PA3 is a Java implementation of several partition algorithms (Karmarkar-Karp, Repeated Random, Pre-Partitioned Repeated Random, Hill Climbing, Pre-Partitioned Hill Climbing, Simulated Annealing, & Pre-Partitioned Simulated Annealing) and determines the most optimal partition algorithm based on residual and running-time.
+PA3 is a Java implementation of several partition algorithms (Karmarkar-Karp, Repeated Random, Pre-Partitioned Repeated Random, Hill Climbing, Pre-Partitioned Hill Climbing, Simulated Annealing, & Pre-Partitioned Simulated Annealing), and it determines the most optimal partition algorithm based on residual and running-time.